rust-lang/rust/text/1122-language-semver.md

 With the release of 1.0, we need to establish clear policy on what precisely constitutes a "minor" vs "major" change to the Rust language itself (as opposed to libraries, which are covered by [RFC 1105]).
-**This RFC proposes that minor releases may contain breaking changes that fix compiler bugs or other type-system issues**.
+**This RFC proposes that minor releases may only contain breaking changes that fix compiler bugs or other type-system issues**.
 Primarily, this means soundness issues where "innocent" code can cause undefined behavior (in the technical sense), but it also covers cases like compiler bugs and tightening up the semantics of "underspecified" parts of the language (more details below).

-Simply landing all breaking changes immediately could be very disruptive to the ecosystem.
+However, simply landing all breaking changes immediately could be very disruptive to the ecosystem.
 Therefore, **the RFC also proposes specific measures to mitigate the impact of breaking changes**, and some criteria when those measures might be appropriate.

-In rare cases, it may be deemed worthwhile to make a breaking change that is not a soundness problem or compiler bug, but rather correcting a defect in design. **These changes are to be avoided, but may be permissible if the impact is judged to be negligible (and thus there is expected to be no breakage in practice).** This RFC also includes criteria for how to estimate the impact of a change and advice on the timing of such changes.
+In rare cases, it may be deemed a good idea to make a breaking change that is not a soundness problem or compiler bug, but rather correcting a defect in design.
+Such cases should be rare.
+But if such a change is deemed worthwhile, then the guidelines given here can still be used to mitigate its impact.

 # Detailed design

-### Evaluating the impact of a change
+The detailed design is broken into two major sections: how to address soundness changes, and how to address other, opt-in style changes.
+We do not discuss non-breaking changes here, since obviously those are safe.

+### Soundness changes

+When compiler or type-system bugs are encountered in the language itself (as opposed to in a library), clearly they ought to be fixed.
+However, it is important to fix them in such a way as to minimize the impact on the ecosystem.

 The first step then is to evaluate the impact of the fix on the crates found in the `crates.io` website (using e.g. the crater tool).
 If